Traveling With Fibromyalgia Flare-Free!

 - Not being able to sleep comfortably in an unfamiliar place.

 And this does not even to begin to cover the stress that can go along with traveling with fibromyalgia.
 So what can you do to have a fun, relaxing time during your travels?
-Here are a few tips that may help.
+Here are a few tips that may help when traveling with fibromyalgia.

 1. Plan Ahead